bl4de/security-tools/sword/README.md

 This tool chains other tools using their outputs to perform automatic target renonaisance phase.
 This includes subdomains discovery, searching for open ports, working HTTP servers and so on.

-This tool is currently in development and may contain bunch of errors.
+This tool is **currently in development** and may contain bunch of errors and/or did not contains feature you're looking for.

 ## Requirements